Announcing a brand-new, standalone single by the award winning singer-songwriter and purveyor of melancholy Josienne Clarke.

 Uncut magazine raved about Josienne’s 2018 album Seedlings All, describing it as “Songs that reflect poetically upon insecurity, sacrifice, pride and hubris.”
 Mojo called the record “A beautiful slice of contemporary singer-songwriter craft that gently nods to a love of Sandy Denny.”
 While The Irish Times concluded that “Clarke’s writing is heartfelt, vulnerable, melancholic, expressive.”

-A new album of misery, anger and longing for better will follow later in the year.
+A new album of melancholy and longing for better will follow later in the year.

 ‘Things I Didn’t Need’ will be released digitally on April 18th then physically, worldwide on April 19th.